CambridgeNuclear/SCONE/docs/User Manual.rst

 rayVolPhysicsPackage
 ####################

-rayVolPhysicsPackage, used to perform ray-tracing based volume calculation
+rayVolPhysicsPackage, used to perform ray-tracing based volume calculations.

 * pop: number of rays used per cycle
 * cycles: number of cycles